D067659/tpmc_documentation/technical_documentation/service_provider.md

  <tr>
   <td>header</td>
   <td>Object</td>
   <td>Header that should be sent together with the request to the API.
-Must be a valid JSON Object (might be empty).
-May contain placeholders (see below).</td>
+Must be a valid JSON Object (might be empty).</td>
 	</tr>
  <tr>
   <td>request_params_template</td>